Joint review of border fees, charges and taxes

 - The introduction of a consistent price differential between electronically and manually lodged declarations to reflect the additional work required to manually enter and process these documents.

 - The introduction of an application charge for broker and warehouse licences, with a commensurate reduction in the licence grant fee for warehouse licences.
-This will reduce the cost burden on the current licensing program, by charging all applicants, regardless of the application process.
+This will reduce the cost burden on the current licensing program, by charging all applicants, regardless of the application outcome.

 - The introduction of a variation charge for warehouse licences.

-In addition, as charges imposed on brokers do not recover adequate revenue to match the costs of delivery of the licensing program, there will be a modest increase to existing Broker licence charges.
+In addition, as charges imposed on brokers do not recover adequate revenue to match the costs of delivery of the licensing program, there will be a modest increase to existing broker licence charges.
 These increases will continue to only partially recover the costs associated in the administration of the licensing program to not present an impost to brokers.

 The changes will come in to effect from 1 January 2016.